The Bankrate promise

 How common is it to leave a kid in a hot car?

-As Consumer Reports indicates, nearly 40 children die in a hot car annually.
+As Consumer Reports indicates, about 38 children die in a hot car annually.
 However, it is more common for this to occur in specific states.

 In southern areas like Florida and Texas, consistently warmer temperatures can present a year-round risk.
 Northern states, on the other hand, only experience a few months of warm weather, allowing far less opportunity for child hot car deaths.
-In fact, Texas and Florida accounted for one-quarter of all PVH cases in 2020.
+In fact, Texas and Florida account for one-quarter of all PVH cases from 1998 to 2021.

 Pediatric vehicular heatstroke doesn’t just happen in the U.S., either.
 Several other parts of the country have also experienced child deaths attributed to hot cars, with countries like Australia and Israel making international headlines.